irmen/Pyro4/docs/source/intro.rst

     Pyro does have some security measures in place to mitigate this risk somewhat.
     They are described in the :doc:`security` chapter.
 It is strongly advised to read it.
-    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use these serializers.
+    By default, Pyro is configured to use the safe `serpent` serializer, so you won't have to deal with these issues unless you configure it explicitly to use one of the other serializers.